-М Metered Extraction (ML/year) Hundred Aquifer 2005/06 2006/07 2007/08 2008/09 Peake Confined 1,206.9 1,308.5 1,538.0 1,829.6 Unconfined 2.1 27.5 2.0 ^{††} 1.2 ^{††} Roby Confined 0.0^{\dagger} 108.9 [†] 56.9 [†] 144.6 [†] Sherlock Confined 0.0 [†] 0.0 [†] 0.0 [†] 0.0 [†] Total extractions for PWA 1,209.0 1,444.9 1,596.9 1,975.4
+Metered Extraction (ML/year) Hundred Hundred Aquifer 2006/07 2007/08 2008/09 Peake Confined 1,206.9 1,308.5 1,538.0 1,829.6 Unconfined 2.1 27.5 2.0 1.2 Roby Confined Sherlock Confined 0.0 108.9 56.9 144.6 0.0 0.0 0.0 0.0 Total extractions for PWA 1,209.0 1,444.9 1,596.9 1,975.4

-^{}Not all meters were installed for the full water use year.
-Volumes were estimated based on crop use and crop area ^{††} Not all meters were installed [†] No metered extraction from the Unconfined Aquifer
+\Not all meters were installed for the full water use year.
+Volumes were estimated based on crop use and crop area

+\\ Not all meters were installed

+&lt;sup>† No metered extraction from the Unconfined Aquifer

-Figure 3: Underground water level and flow direction in the Renmark Group aquifer
+Figure 4: Underground water level and flow direction in the Renmark Group aquifer

-Figure 4: Underground water level trends in the Peake, Roby and Sherlock PWA
+Figure 5: Underground water level trends in the Peake, Roby and Sherlock PWA

-Figure 5: Salinity distribution in the Unconfined and Confined Aquifers in the Peake, Roby and Sherlock PWA
+Figure 6: Salinity distribution in the Unconfined and Confined Aquifers in the Peake, Roby and Sherlock PWA

-2 | Assessment of the needs of underground water dependent ecosystems
+2. Assessment of the needs of underground water dependent ecosystems

-The requirements of underground water dependent ecosystems in the Peake, Roby and Sherlock PWA must be assessed in accordance with section 76(4)(a) (i) of the NRM Act.
+The requirements of underground water dependent ecosystems in the Peake, Roby and Sherlock PWA must be assessed in accordance with Section 76(4)(a) (i) of the NRM Act.

 Underground water dependent ecosystems have adapted to a particular quality and quantity of underground water and to receiving it in a particular annual and inter-annual pattern.
 Changes in the quality and availability of underground water may affect water dependent ecosystems.
-There are no known underground water dependent ecosystems in the Confined Aquifer.
+There are no known underground water dependent ecosystems in the confined aquifer.

-Saline wetlands have been identified in the Coastal Plain region of the Peake, Roby and Sherlock PWA that are likely to be hydraulically connected to the saline Unconfined Aquifer.
+Saline wetlands have been identified in the Coastal Plain region of the Peake, Roby and Sherlock PWA that are likely to be hydraulically connected to the saline unconfined aquifer.
 These are shown in Figure 6 (GRO 19/2009).
-There is currently little known of the value of the wetlands and their level of dependence on underground water.
+There is currently little known about the value of the wetlands and their level of dependence on underground water.
 Given the limited potential for taking of the saline underground water it is considered that, during the life of this Plan, the level of risk to the wetlands from extraction activity is low.